akdavis83/ProtoX/doc/developer-notes.md

 ### Sanitizers

-Bitcoin Core can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
+Quantum Coin Core can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
 This is controlled with the `-DSANITIZERS` cmake build flag, which should be a comma separated list of